am1444/vircards/README.md

 2: `cd` into the parent directory (the directory containing this folder).

-3: Use `cargo make` to produce a binary at `./target/debug/vircards`.
+3: Use `cargo build` to produce a binary at `./target/debug/vircards`.
 Move `vircards` into somewhere inside your shell's $PATH.